Asparagus and Tarragon Tart

 Heat oven to 180c.

 Line the tin with shortcrust pasty.
 Use your favourite short crust pastry recipe, or frozen sheets.
-I used a GF pastry.

 Cut the asparagus spears into pieces, depending on the thickness of the spears.